ACMUS-MIR/academic-kickstart/content/andes-music/andes_music.md

 This format has become widespread throughout the region, mainly being used to perform pasillos, bambucos, guabinas, dances.
 These music genres and their repertoires coexist between the traditional-popular and academic worlds, with clear tendencies towards the chamber music paradigm.

+Scroll down for more information about specific topics:

+1. Musical Instruments
+2. Genres
+3. Common Instrumental Formats
+4. Some Musical Examples